 “The funds from the Desert Healthcare District & Foundation will provide support for us to continue our efforts to grow our Nursing Street Medicine program,” said Diane Vines, street medicine program coordinator and CSUSB nursing faculty member.
 “We are providing much-needed healthcare services for homeless and unsheltered people in the Coachella Valley and preparing our future nurses to understand the needs of this vulnerable population.”

 The team delivers a valuable service at no cost to those most economically in need of basic necessities.
 They also increase the number of registered nurses in the valley who have experience engaging vulnerable populations.
 As collaborative partners in the community, the Department of Nursing at the CSUSB Palm Desert Campus is creating and contributing to an educated healthcare workforce.

 Nurse clinics are held at shelters, free food program locations, homeless encampments and at cooling/warming centers.

-About PDC: The CSUSB Palm Desert Campus offers bachelor’s and master’s degrees, a doctorate in educational leadership, teaching credentials and certificates.
-Serving more than 2,300 students, it is the Coachella Valley’s four-year public university and plays a vital role in educating and training the region’s growing population.
+About PDC: The CSUSB Palm Desert Campus offers bachelor’s and master’s degrees, teaching credentials and certificates, and plays a vital role in educating the region’s growing population.